The Science of Stage Fright: What’s Really Going on for Professional Musicians

 "If I can't do myself justice, I've failed"

-These mental triggers are learned responses - programmes, patterns and loops that have become wired into your subconscious.
+These thoughts are learned patterns, programmes, and loops that have become wired into your subconscious.

 And this is fortunate, because subconscious patterns can be rewired.

-In my work with musicians, we use the modality of hypnosis to uncover and unlock these stored patterns so that they can be rewritten into a more supportive script - one that enables your full musical potential, not blocks your flow.
+In my work with musicians, we use the modality of hypnosis to uncover and unlock these stored patterns so that they can be rewritten into a more supportive script — one that enables your full musical potential rather than blocks your flow.

-Internal pressure is a core feature in every successful musician's career.
-It's a very common cause of stage fright in the professional musicians I work with - and was once a significant challenge within my own personal experience of high-level performance.
+Internal pressure is a very common cause of stage fright in the professional musicians I work with — and was once a significant challenge within my personal experience of high-level performance.

 This protective mechanism often shows up as: